Premier Credentials.

 Experience and reputation matter greatly when selecting a medical malpractice lawyer.
 Christopher Meagher, our principal trial lawyer, is known for taking complex, high-value matters through trial and achieving superior results.

 We welcome client inquiries and referrals throughout Westchester County; the entire New York City metro area; Dutchess, Putnam, Orange and Rockland counties; and in Connecticut.
-To request a consultation, call 914-246-2958 (toll-free) or send us an email now.
+To request a consultation, call 914-246-2958 or send us an email now.